bennymeg/Fabrication-Toolkit/README.md

 <img src="https://github.com/bennymeg/JLC-Plugin-for-KiCad/blob/master/assets/fabrication.png?raw=true" height=505>

 ### Rotate a Component
-The rotation of components in KiCad Footprints does not always match the orientation in the JLC library.
-Add an 'JLC Rotation Offset' field with an counter-clockwise orientation offset in degrees to correct this.
+The rotation of components in KiCad Footprints does not always match the orientation in the JLC library because KiCad and JLCPB used different variation of the same standard.
+Most of the rotations may be corrected by the `rotations.cf` definitions.
+To the exception cases: add an 'JLC Rotation Offset' field with an counter-clockwise orientation offset in degrees to correct this.

 <img src="https://github.com/bennymeg/JLC-Plugin-for-KiCad/blob/master/assets/rotation-jlc.png?raw=true" height=164>